mgagvani/minecraft_texture_upscaler/pictures/README.md

-**Pictures comparing the before/after when using Minecraft Texture Upscaler.
+Pictures comparing before/after when using Minecraft Texture Upscaler.
-**